PART II: EQUIPMENT

 VANS: Vans have been around forever.
 They have supported skateboarding since Day One.
-Their shoes have changed a bit over the years, but mostly remain the same (quality is not quite the same as it once was).
+Their shoes have changed a bit over the years, but mostly remain the same.
 The vast majority of Vans shoes are vulcanized.
 Some older skaters say that their feet and knees will no longer allow them to skate in Vans.
-Some of those exact people have changed their opinion on Vans after reading this.
+Usually that is because they are wearing the "classic" Vans.
 Note that Vans has two lines of shoes, Classic and Skate.
 The "classics" are designed for people that hang out in the food court at the mall.
 The "Skate" version is designed for, well, skateboarding.
 I often see people rail against Vans and complain that their feet hurt after skating...only to realize they wear the Classics and not the Skate version.
 To this end, however, there are some skaters who prefer the Classics...but not many.
 The "pop cush" insoles that come with the Skate version is top-notch, and can do a lot to help those old feet and knees.
 That said, some may need the added cushioning of a cupsole shoe.

 NIKE / ADIDAS / NEW BALANCE / CONVERSE: These are all big name sports companies that have deep pockets for research and development department.
 And it shows.
-Contrary to vans, some older skaters claim that Nike (or other Big Name company) shoes are the only reason they can KEEP skateboarding (but have they read this??).
+Contrary to Vans, some older skaters claim that Nike (or other Big Name company) shoes are the only reason they can KEEP skateboarding.
 These shoes can be surprisingly expensive.
 Moreover, all of these companies can be somewhat controversial in skateboarding.
 Some people are really against the idea of "outsiders" trying to play the "carpetbagger" role.
 I will not take any sides on that issue here, other than to point out that such controversy exsits.